grav3m1nd-byte/CyberArkAPI/README.md

    5. Set CyberArk DNS name: assign the string value to the public method setHost from the newly created CyberAIM Object.

- Retrieving Values through get methods:
+ Retrieving values through get methods:
    1. getHost: Returns the host or DNS name of CyberArk IF set.
    2. getaimURL: Returns the composed CyberArk AIMWebService URL
    3. getaimData: calls the private method responsible for the API call, and returns the value from the local attribute